user

 It really is just a file share with a bunch of files and folders.
 There are a lot of rules about how the files and folders need to be arranged, and what the contents of certain files (called index files) must look like.

-There are a lot of public Maven repositories, hosted by a lot of different vendors and projects.
+There are a lot of public Maven repositories, the most well-known one being Maven Central.
+This is public, which means it’s the entire world can freely download anything of the files in it.
+There’s tons on top of this, hosted by a bunch of different vendors and projects.
 The website mvnrepository.com is an index of these repositories and allows you to search across 1,350 public repositories

-You most certainly don’t want to publish your Maven projects to one of these public repositories.
+You definitely don’t want to publish your Maven projects to one of these public repositories.
 If you did, then it would mean not only a third-party would own/curate your artifacts, but that your proprietary software is out there for the world to see.

 Instead, you need a private Maven repository.